TaoRS/stay-online/README.md

 Stay online
 -----

-This python script is designed to make your mouse move randomly in order to keep you online on Skype, Slack, Teams, etc.
+This python script is designed to make your mouse move randomly in order to keep you online on Skype, etc.

 Dependecies
 ---